Quantiiv Logo

 They just analyze.
 Confidently.
 Wrongly.

-And because the output looks professional—precise numbers, clean visualizations, polished prose—the mistakes propagate into decisions.
-A board member sees a well-formatted slide.
+And because the output looks professional—precise numbers, clean visualizations, polished prose, and polished presentations—the mistakes propagate into decisions.
+A board member sees a well-formatted slide or a compelling presentation.
 They don’t see the methodological errors underneath.

 I’ve watched executives make capital allocation decisions based on AI-generated analysis that was fundamentally flawed.
 The numbers looked right.
 The presentation was polished.
 The conclusions were wrong.